Norconex/crawlers/V4_MIGRATION.md

 * Minimum Java version: 17
 * Different features originally found in HTTP Collector and Filesystem Collector were moved to Crawler Core.
+* Removed configuration flags to ignore/disabled a given feature when setting the corresponding object to null has the same effect.

 ### Committer Core